 USDA Loan / RHS Loan.
 The United States Department of Agriculture (USDA) offers a loan program for rural borrowers who meet certain income requirements.
 The program is managed by the Rural Housing Service (RHS), which is part of the Department of Agriculture.
 This type of mortgage loan is offered to “rural residents who have a steady, low or modest income, and yet are unable to obtain adequate housing through conventional financing.”
 Income must be no higher than 115% of the adjusted area median income [AMI].
 The AMI varies by county.

-Call me, Scott Underwood, and I or one of our team in Birmingham, Huntsville, or Mobile area professional will find the program to fit your needs.
-(205) 908-2993, (256) 677-9767, (251) 230-2555 or email email@example.com.
-We don’t mind working with first time home buyers or seasoned home buyers looking to combine the best service and rate on their traditional mortgage or refinances.
+Call me, Scott Underwood in Birmingham, Huntsville, or Mobile area to find the program to fit your needs.
+(205) 908-2993, or email firstname.lastname@example.org.
+I don’t mind working with first time home buyers or seasoned home buyers looking to combine the best service and rate on their traditional mortgage or refinance.